Professor of Asian Studies and History

 Figal has recently embarked on a third book-length project, “Multiple Exposure: Photography in Postwar Okinawa, 1945-75" which brings into conversation together for the first time in the same work the business, production, and product of Okinawan, mainland Japanese, and American photography of Okinawa and its people.

-Modern Japanese cultural and intellectual history; Postwar Okinawa; war memorialization; critical theory; cultural studies; Japanese animation
+Modern Japanese cultural and intellectual history; Postwar Okinawa; photography; war memorialization; critical theory; cultural studies; Japanese animation

 After hours Figal indulges in film and wet plate collodion photography, darkroom printing, and reviving/modding a wide range of vintage cameras for artistic and experimental use.